vba-rerecording/tpp-ai-docs/TPPInstallGuideUbuntu.md

-# Ubuntu TPP Anniversary Crystal AI guide for Ubuntu
+# TPP Anniversary Crystal AI guide for Ubuntu

 This guide is a step-by-step guide to installing vba-rerecording and running the anniversary crystal AI on Ubuntu linux